Fran PierceChairman and CEO

 She advanced to Vice President and Technical Director, then appointed Executive Vice President and General Manager of the New Jersey Operation.
 She was Executive Vice President and General Manager of the Washington, D.C.
 Operation, and became President and Chief Executive Officer in 1991.
 Fran began serving on the DSA Board of Directors in 1980 and elected Chairman of the Board in 1991.

-Fran is serving her second term as a member of the Board of Directors of Chestnut Hill College.
-She was a 2016, 2013, 2006, and 1998 finalist for the Ernst & Young Greater Philadelphia Entrepreneur of the Year Award for Technology Services, and a recipient of the Women's Fund of New Jersey Award for Outstanding Achievement in the Field of Technology.
+Fran is serving her fourth term as a member of the Board of Directors of Chestnut Hill College.
+She is a member of the Development and Finance Committees and chairs the Audit Committee.
+She is a five-time finalist for the Ernst & Young Greater Philadelphia Entrepreneur of the Year Award for Technology Services, and a recipient of the Women's Fund of New Jersey Award for Outstanding Achievement in the Field of Technology.

-DSA, the company led by Fran, is an nine-time winner of the Inc. 500│5000.
-In 2016, DSA was inducted into the Philadelphia 100 Hall of Fame as a five-time winner.
-The Philadelphia 100 recognizes the fastest-growing privately held companies in the Philadelphia region.
+DSA, the company led by Fran, is a nine-time winner of the Inc. 500│5000.
+In 2016, DSA was inducted into the Philadelphia 100 Hall of Fame as a five-time winner of The Philadelphia 100 award, which recognizes the fastest-growing privately held companies in the Philadelphia region.

-In 2014, Fran received the Iris Newman Award, as recognition of a woman who exhibits a trailblazing spirit in her respective field and who provides strong leadership and support in the entrepreneurial community.
+In 2018, Fran was recognized in the Women Presidents’ Organization ranking of the 50 Fastest Growing Women-Owned/Led Companies.
+Fran was a 2017 honoree in Philadelphia Business Journal's Most Admired CEO ranking.
+In 2014, Fran received the Iris Newman Award from the Alliance of Women Entrepreneurs, as recognition of a woman who exhibits a trailblazing spirit in her respective field and who provides strong leadership and support in the entrepreneurial community.
 Fran was also awarded New Jersey Tech Council’s 2014 CEO of the Year – Private Company Award which recognizes a CEO who demonstrated vision and leadership over several years and has shown an ability to lead and inspire the organization to a new level of growth.

 SmartCEO Magazine honored Fran with a Brava!
 Women in Business Achievement Award, recognizing her as one of Greater Philadelphia’s most influential female leaders in 2010.
 Philadelphia SmartCEO100 selected Fran as a leader in the 2012 Best-Run Companies program.
-She was a winner in the Philadelphia SmartCEO 2013 Circle of Excellence in the category of Minority-Run Companies.
+She was a winner in the Philadelphia SmartCEO 2013 Circle of Excellence.
+DSA was a SmartCEO GovStar finalist in 2017, a GovStar Star Performer - Large Category, and a Philadelphia CEOReport Velocity 50 awardee in 2018.
+The company is a five-time winner of SmartCEO's Future 50 Award, which recognizes companies for their fast growth.

 Fran was selected as a 2006 Pennsylvania Best 50 Women in Business award winner based on her dedication to business growth, professional and personal accomplishments, community involvement, and advocacy for women in business.

-Fran was named to the Board of Directors of The International Eye Foundation, an organization dedicated to the promotion of peace through the prevention of blindness.
-She is currently serving her third term as Chair of the Finance Committee.
+Fran is serving her fifth term on the Board of Directors of The International Eye Foundation, an organization dedicated to the promotion of peace through the prevention of blindness.
+She currently serves on the Finance Committee.

 Fran serves on the Rowan University Dean of Engineering's Advisory Council since 2007.
 She currently serves as Member on the Center for Community Leadership and Entrepreneurship Advisory Board at Neumann University.
-In 2013, Fran received SMART’s Women’s S&T Leadership award.
+In 2013, Fran received the Women’s S&T Leadership award from Strengthening the Mid-Atlantic Region for Tomorrow (SMART).

 Fran was a finalist for the Technology Council of Maryland’s 2004 Executive of the Year Award, a unique recognition by the high technology community.
 In 2003, Fran was selected as a Woman of Distinction by the Philadelphia Business Journal and the National Association of Women Business Owners.
 This award is based on commitment to professional excellence and community involvement.